 If you are using an HSM, you must install the HSM client software before you can import the key onto the additional application server.
-You must follow the instructions in your HSM integration guide; however, you do not need to create a partition or run GenMaster, as these have already been carried out on the primary application server.
+You must follow the instructions in your HSM integration guide; however, you do not need to create a partition or run GenMaster to create a key, as these have already been carried out on the primary application server.